 We have prepared this registration statement using a number of conventions, which you should consider when reading the information contained herein.
-We are registered with the Accounting and Corporate Regulatory Authority of Singapore ("ACRA") under the name "Maxeon Solar Technologies, Ltd." In this registration statement, "we," "us," "our" and "Maxeon Solar" shall refer to Maxeon Solar Technologies, Ltd. or Maxeon Solar Technologies, Ltd. and the Maxeon Business (defined below) collectively, as the context may require.
+In this registration statement, "we," "us," "our" and "Maxeon Solar" shall refer to Maxeon Solar Technologies, Pte.
+Ltd., or Maxeon Solar Technologies, Pte.
+Ltd. and the Maxeon Business collectively, as the context may require.

-We prepare combined financial statements expressed in U.S. dollars.
+We publish combined financial statements expressed in U.S. dollars.
 Our combined financial statements responsive to Item 17 of this Form 20-F are prepared in accordance with generally accepted accounting principles in the United States ("GAAP").

 We have prepared this registration statement to register our shares under the Securities Exchange Act of 1934 (the "Exchange Act") in connection with the trading of our shares on the NASDAQ Global Select Market ("NASDAQ").
-We were formed in the third quarter of 2019 under the name "Maxeon Solar Technologies, Pte.
-Ltd." and in connection with the spin-off converted to a public company under the Companies Act, Chapter 50 of Singapore (the "Singapore Companies Act") and changed our name to "Maxeon Solar Technologies, Ltd." We are a holding company of businesses to be contributed to Maxeon Solar by our parent, SunPower Corporation ("SunPower") in connection with a spin-off of the following businesses that are currently held by SunPower (collectively, the "Maxeon Business"):
+Maxeon Solar Technologies, Pte.
+Ltd. ("Maxeon Solar"), was formed in the third quarter of 2019 in Singapore to serve as the holding company of businesses to be contributed to Maxeon Solar by our parent, SunPower Corporation ("SunPower") in connection with a spin-off of the following businesses that are currently held by SunPower (collectively, the "Maxeon Business"):

 - SunPower's non-U.S. manufacturing business, including solar cell and module manufacturing facilities located in France, Malaysia, Mexico and the Philippines; - SunPower's international sales and distribution business outside of the 50 U.S. states, the District of Columbia and Canada; - a 20% interest in Huansheng Photovoltaic (Jiangsu) Co., Ltd. (formerly known as Dongfang Huansheng Photovoltaic (Jiangsu) Co., Ltd.) ("Huansheng"), a joint venture to manufacture Performance solar panels (the "Performance Line" or "P-Series") in China; - an 80% interest in SunPower Systems International Limited, an international sales company based in Hong Kong; - a 25% interest in Huaxia CPV Power Co.
-Ltd., a joint venture to manufacture and deploy low-concentration photovoltaic concentrator technology in Inner Mongolia and other regions in China; and - an 8% interest in Deca Technologies Inc., a privately held intellectual property holding company with headquarters in Tempe, Arizona.
+Ltd., a joint venture to manufacture and deploy low-concentration photovoltaic concentrator technology in Inner Mongolia and other regions in China; and - a 3.7% interest in Deca Technologies Inc. ("Deca Tech"), a privately held wafer-level interconnect foundry business with headquarters in Tempe, Arizona and manufacturing in the Philippines.